Showing posts with label Social Justice & Human Rights. Show all posts

 This is another attack on Philippine press freedom.
 The Philippines is crippled and crushed again.
 The Filipino people are saddened and mourning.

-Today is another history of killing press freedom in the Philippines when the country's largest television network won't be given its 25 years of the congressional franchise.
+Today is another history of killing press freedom in the Philippines when the country's largest television network won't be given its 25 years of congressional franchise.

 This is not right and just.
 The Philippine Congressmen on the legislative franchise committee didn't hear the network and the Filipino people in general.
 That's the truth.
 They killed it.
 They killed us.
 During these challenging and rough times, they killed press freedom and people's access to important news and information.